PasscodesApp/Passcodes/README.md

 >
 > For more, infomation on what kind of contribtuion we approve or allow, please open a issue in our repo. that way you avoid wasteing your time...

-By, contributing to project you accept the [CONTRIBUTING.md](https://github.com/PasscodesApp/Passcodes/blob/main/CONTRIBUTING.md) & [MIT License](https://github.com/PasscodesApp/Passcodes/blob/main/LICENSE.txt).
+By, contributing to project you accept the [Terms For Contributions](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/other-docs/terms-for-contributions.md), [CONTRIBUTING.md](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/CONTRIBUTING.md) & [MIT License](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/LICENSE.txt).

+And also have look at [Open Contributing Timeline](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/other-docs/open-contributing-timeline.md).

+## Security Policy

+We follow the same security policy as the [app repository](https://github.com/PasscodesApp/Passcodes). which is avaiable in app repository over [here](https://github.com/PasscodesApp/Passcodes/blob/main/SECURITY.md).

-## Licence
+## License

-Passcodes Project is license under [MIT](https://github.com/PasscodesApp/Passcodes/blob/main/LICENSE.txt) License.
-Downloading the app would mean, you are okay and have accepted the license.
+Passcodes Project is license under [MIT](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/LICENSE.txt) License.
+Downloading Or Use the app would mean, you are okay and have accepted the license terms.